Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 It means the resume is being optimized less for expression than for scan efficiency.
 The format wins because it helps the reviewer consume the candidate faster.

-In a better process, clarity would help the reviewer understand more.

-In the current process, clarity often helps the reviewer decide faster.
+In a better process, clarity would help the reviewer understand more; in the current process, it often helps the reviewer decide faster.
+The distinction matters.

-Those are not the same thing.

 ## Better Screening

-Demanding that every recruiter lovingly read every resume will not work.

-That would be fantasy.
+Demanding that every recruiter lovingly read every resume would be fantasy.

 The better answer is to admit that first-pass screening is a decision system and design it accordingly.